 Several factors contribute to your overall height.
-It’s thought that genetic factors account for 60 to 80 percent of your final height.
+It’s thought that genetic factors account for about 80% of your final height.
 Certain environmental factors, such as nutrition and exercise, typically account for the remaining percentage.

-Between age 1 and puberty, most people gain about 2 inches in height each year.
-Once puberty hits, you may grow at a rate of 4 inches per year.
+After age 2, most children grow at a steady rate of around 2.5 inches every year.
+Once puberty hits, you may grow even faster.
 However, everyone grows at a different pace.

-For girls, this growth spurt typically begins early in the teenage years.
-Boys may not experience this sudden increase in height until the end of their teens.
+For girls, this growth spurt typically begins by the beginning of the teenage years.
+Boys may not experience this sudden increase in height until a couple years into their teens.

 You generally stop growing taller after you go through puberty.
 This means that as an adult, you are unlikely to increase your height.